 Since the launch of the Landsat 4 Thematic Mapper, scientists interested in studying the long-wave infrared (LWIR) thermal properties of Earth's surface, atmosphere, and water bodies at high-to-moderate resolution have been limited to making measurements at a 60-120 m ground sample (e.g. Landsat TM, ETM+, and the most recent iteration, the Landsat 8 and Landsat 9 TIIRS sensor), in no more than five spectral bands (e.g., Terra ASTER).
-It can be argued that the ECOSTRESS mission [1] currently operating on the International Space Station represents the state-of-the-art for orbital moderate resolution thermal remote sensing, via the acquisition of five channels in the 8-12 $\mu$ m interval at 69 × 38 m resolution.
+It can be argued that the ECOSTRESS mission [1] currently operating on the International Space Station represents the state-of-the-art for orbital moderate resolution thermal remote sensing, via the acquisition of five channels in the 8-12 μ m interval at 69 × 38 m resolution.
 Operational acquisition of high spatial and spectral resolution LWIR data from Earth orbit would yield an hitherto unattainable measurement record for Earth scientists.
 Applications include mapping the chemistry of rocks and minerals exposed at Earth's surface [2], the composition of volcanic gas and ash plumes [3], and quantifying soil moisture content and evapotranspiration [4].
-The recently published Earth Science Decadal Survey [5] explicitly identifies the provision of high spatial and either multi- or hyper-spectral thermal infrared data as a candidate measurement approach for achieving the SBG Targeted Observable, and suggests that CubeSat constellations and alternative mission architectures be explored in order to provide, or complement, these important data.
-The HyTI mission is supportive of this recommendation, as it will demonstrate how recent innovations in LWIR imaging technologies can be combined to provide high spatial and spectral resolution LWIR image data from a 6U platform.
+The HyTI mission will demonstrate how recent innovations in LWIR imaging technologies can be combined to provide high spatial and spectral resolution LWIR image data from a 6U platform.